William I of the Netherlands: Revolt of the Southern Provinces

 In August 1830 Daniel Auber's opera La muette de Portici, about the repression of Neapolitans, was staged in Brussels.
-Performances of this show seemed to crystallize a sense of nationalism and "Hollandophobia" in Brussels, and spread to the rest of the South.
+Performances of this opera seemed to crystallize a sense of nationalism and "Hollandophobia" in Brussels, and spread to the rest of the south.
 Rioting ensued, chiefly aimed at the kingdom's unpopular justice minister, Cornelis Felix van Maanen, who lived in Brussels.
 An infuriated William responded by sending troops to repress the riots.
-However, the riots had spread to other Southern cities.
+However, the riots had spread to other southern cities.
 The riots quickly became popular uprisings.
 An independent state of Belgium emerged out of the 1830 Revolution.

 The next year, William sent his sons William, the Prince of Orange, and Prince Frederick to invade the new state.
-Although initially victorious in this Ten Days' Campaign, the Dutch army was forced to retreat after the threat of French intervention.
-Some support for the Orange dynasty (chiefly among Flemings) persisted for years but the Dutch never regained control over Belgium.
+Although initially victorious in this Ten Days' Campaign, the Royal Netherlands Army was forced to retreat after the threat of French intervention.
+Some support for the Orange dynasty (chiefly among the Flemish) persisted for years, but the Dutch never regained control over Belgium.
 William nevertheless continued the war for eight years.
 His economic successes became overshadowed by a perceived mismanagement of the war effort.
 High costs of the war came to burden the Dutch economy, fueling public resentment.
 In 1839, William was forced to end the war.
 The United Kingdom of the Netherlands was dissolved by the Treaty of London (1839) and the northern part continued as the Kingdom of the Netherlands.
-It was not renamed, however, as the "United"-prefix had never been part of its official name, but rather was retrospectively added by historians for descriptive purposes (cf. Weimar Republic).
+It was not renamed, however, as the "United-" prefix had never been part of its official name, but rather was retrospectively added by historians for descriptive purposes.

 Constitutional changes and abdication in later life

 Constitutional changes were initiated in 1840 because the terms which involved the United Kingdom of the Netherlands had to be removed.
 These constitutional changes also included the introduction of judicial ministerial responsibility.
 Although the policies remained uncontrolled by parliament, the prerogative was controllable now.
 The very conservative William could not live with these constitutional changes.
 This, the disappointment about the loss of Belgium, and his intention to marry Henrietta d'Oultremont (paradoxically both "Belgian" and Roman Catholic) made him wish to abdicate.
-He fulfilled this intent on 7 October 1840 and his eldest son acceded to the throne as king William II.
+He fulfilled this intent on 7 October 1840 and his eldest son acceded to the throne as King William II.
 William I died in 1843 in Berlin at the age of 71.